yegor256/blog/static/talks.md

 Moscow, Russia;
 24 March 2017;
 [видео](https://www.youtube.com/watch?v=TLM9eN0b6zo).
-The event was rather big and the audience rather active, but I didn't feel like being quite "there."
-I haven't even met anybody from the organizers team while being there two days.
+The event was rather big, and the audience rather active, but I didn't really feel like I was "there."
+In the two days I was there, I didn't even meet anybody from the team that organized it.
 I was by myself, sitting in the lobby, waiting for my slot&mdash;this is not what motivates a speaker.
-Aside from that everything was decent: the food, the equipment, the location, the travel, etc.
+Aside from that, everything was decent: the food, the equipment, the location, the travel, etc.
-I believe it's important to be there, since the event is rather big.
+I believe it's important to be there, because the event is rather big.

 <div class="talk-event"/>
 <img src="https://i.ytimg.com/vi/biE86esgFAE/mqdefault.jpg" class="past-talk" alt="AgileDays 2017"/>